yunks128/unity-ads-deployment/application_package/README.md

 export TF_VAR_api_parent_id=value2
 export TF_VAR_availability_zone=us-west-2b

-# Do not worry about populating this token correctly for infrastructure/initial deploy (step #1 below)
+# Do not worry about populating these tokens correctly for infrastructure/initial deploy (step #1 below), they will need to be set for the deployment of the Dockstore API in step #2:
 export TF_VAR_dockstore_token=""
+export TF_eni_private_ip=""
 ```

 Where: